 When you work from home, whether as a freelancer or an employee, it affects your taxes.
-And while many people have an accountant to help them sort all this out come tax time, the fact is every person needs a little tax knowledge so they can be making good decisions in regard to income taxes all year long.
+And while many people have an accountant to help them sort all this out at tax time, every person needs a little tax knowledge so they can be making good decisions in regard to taxes all year long.

 Here are some of the more common terms, forms and schedules that are needed for U.S. income taxes